JRMeyer/jrmeyer.github.io/_posts/2017-02-14-Installing-Merlin.markdown

 The second file type in the `experiments` dir is `*.lab`.
 These files are the "label" files which contain alignments for either phones or states to our audio files from our data set.
 We have two kinds of files here: (1) for phoneme alignments, and (2) for state alignments.

-Quoting from email communication with Srikanth Ronanki (one of the Merlin creators):
+Quoting from email communication with Srikanth Ronanki (one of the Merlin developers):

 >To train a voice using Merlin, you either require phone-level or state-level alignments but not both.
 This option is configurable in `global_settings.cfg`.
 >